Archives Sleepover FAQ

 May I take pictures during the event?

-Only in the dress-up area.
-Otherwise, photography is strictly prohibited throughout the Museum to protect the documents on display.
-However, staff photographers will be on hand for commemorative photos throughout the evening, which will be uploaded to Flickr the week after the event.
+Nonflash photography is encouraged at the National Archives Museum, with some restrictions around the documents in the Rotunda.
+Flash photography is prohibited at all times.
+Additionally, staff photographers will be on hand to make commemorative photos throughout the evening, which will be shared with participants the week after the event.

 Yes!
 We’ll be using #ArchivesSleepover, and encourage you use it to share your excitement about this fun experience as well.